-The existing one-story home was constructed in 1925.
+The existing two-story home was constructed in 1925.
 It is one of the oldest houses in the Lakes area.
-It is an example of a Mediterranean style home; however, the existing house requires restoration to improve the deteriorating conditions.
-The Applicant is proposing two houses and will keep two architectural elements on each house.
-Therefore, the proposal for the redevelopment of the site with two single-family homes will not adversely affect the integrity of the Historic District.
+It is an example of a Mission style home; however, the existing house requires restoration to improve the deteriorating conditions.